YiheWang/CarParkingSystem/README.md

 # CarParkingSystem

+Our goal is to use lighting number of LEDs to show distance between objects.

 1) Use distance sensor HC-HR04 to detect distance.
 2) Short distance means less lighting LED, long distance means more lighting LED.
 3) Detecting distance from 10cm to 74cm, corresponding to 16 LEDs.